Rokutann/nalist.el/README.md

 ### nalist-get `(key nalist &key default (testfn 'eq))`

-Return the value of KEY in NALIST if found TESTFN-wise, otherwise DEFAULT.
+Return the value of KEY in NALIST if found with TESTFN, otherwise DEFAULT.

+The default value of TESTFN is ’eq.

 (fn KEY NALIST &key DEFAULT (TESTFN 'eq))